vkrishnas/odin-recipes/README.md

 # odin-recipes
-This is a simple HTML website showcasing three easy recipes
+This is a simple HTML website showcasing three easy recipes.

-Used various tags and their attributes in building this HTML-only webpage!
+Various HTML tags and their attributes were used to build this HTML-only webpage.